datajerk/apple3rtr/README.md

 VSDRIVE (Virtual Serial Drive) is an RS-232-based virtual drive hosted by a Mac or PC running ADTPro in *localhost* mode.
 Before continuing please read <http://adtpro.sourceforge.net/vdrive.html> to familiarize yourself with VSDRIVE.

 VSDRIVE is a built-in feature of ADTPro.
-Only ADTPro-2.0.0 (<http://sourceforge.net/projects/adtpro/files/adtpro/ADTPro-2.0.0>) has been tested and is included with this distribution.
+Only ADTPro-2.0.2 (<http://sourceforge.net/projects/adtpro/files/adtpro/ADTPro-2.0.2>) has been tested and is included with this distribution.

-In the `disks` subdirectory of the included ADTPro-2.0.0 there are two zip files, `v800k.zip` and `v16m.zip`, containing two files, `Virtual.po` and `Virtual2.po`.
+In the `disks` subdirectory of the included ADTPro-2.0.2 there are two zip files, `v800k.zip` and `v16m.zip`, containing two files, `Virtual.po` and `Virtual2.po`.
 The sizes are 800K and 16M respectively.
 You can replace them with any size ProDOS formatted volume as long as the volume is < 16MB (max recognized by SOS) and the names unchanged.
 You can create new virtual disks with AppleCommander (<http://applecommander.sourceforge.net/>) or CiderPress (<http://ciderpress.sourceforge.net/>).

 > < 16MB is 32767 sectors (max).
 The provided 16MB images are 32767 sectors.

 To start VSDRIVE:

-1. Type: `cd ADTPro-2.0.0/disks`
+1. Type: `cd ADTPro-2.0.2/disks`
 2. Unzip `v800k.zip` for two 800K virtual disks or unzip `v16m.zip` for two 16M virtual disks.
-    > OS/X and Linux users can type `unzip` *filename.zip*.
+    > OSX and Linux users can type `unzip` *filename.zip*.

 3. Type: `cd ..`
-4. Type: `./adtpro.sh localhost &` (OS/X, Linux) or `adtpro localhost` (PC).
+4. Type: `./adtpro.sh localhost &` (OSX, Linux) or `adtpro localhost` (PC).
 5. Type: `cd ..`

 To use VSDRIVE standalone, append to the MESS command line:

-`-flop1 VDRIVE-2.0.0.DSK -rs232 null_modem -bitb socket.127.0.0.1:1977`
+`-flop1 VDRIVE-2.0.2.DSK -rs232 null_modem -bitb socket.127.0.0.1:1977`

 To use VSDRIVE with BOS, CFFA2, etc..., append to the MESS command line: